 When it comes to travel clothes and accessories, I have my favourites, from a scarf that keeps my valuables secure to footwear for various environments.

 Some of these items combine style with utilitarian value; others, not so much… because there are just those times when comfort takes precedence over aesthetics.

 Rarely will you find me wearing jeans on an overseas trip.
 They’re impractical: thick, heavy and, when you sweat profusely or get caught in the rain, they take forever to dry, especially in humid destinations.
 Instead, I pack moisture-wicking, quick-drying apparel to avoid that uncomfortable feeling of damp clothing against my skin.
 My favourite is this Royal Robbins Lt.
 Expedition shirt, which is also ultra-thin, wrinkle-resistant and offers UPF 50+ protection (also available for men).

 You might find yourself in various weather patterns in one trip.
 Instead of packing both shorts and pants, convertible trousers allow you to zip off the legs and turn your pants into shorts.
 I almost always travel with my North Face Paramount convertible pants which are also water-repellent and quick-drying.

 Columbia insect-repellent clothing

 If you attract mosquitoes the way I do (their love is unrequited), you’ll want to check out Columbia’s line of clothing made with Insect Shield/Blocker technology and UPF protection.
 The odourless repellent is built into the fabric and lasts about 70 washes, which I prefer over spraying my skin.
 So far, it works.
 Ingenious, right?
-I love my Bug Shield shirt but it seems to be discontinued.
-The company, however, now offers this series of Insect Blocker apparel for both men and women.
+I love my Columbia Bug Shield shirt but it seems to be discontinued.
+Amazon, however, offers plenty of other insect blocker clothing by different brands for both men and women.

 SHOLDIT scarf with a hidden pocket